 When you get to the beach, pick a spot in the sand beside or behind the lifeguard station so your children can easily find you if they go exploring.
 Bring along a “landmark” like a bright yellow umbrella or a tall flag to make it even easier to locate home base.

 Store your sunscreen in the cooler if it’s a hot day at the beach.
 When you reapply, it will feel refreshing.

 For the most thorough protection, apply sunscreen 30 minutes before enjoying the sun.1 If you have impatient children with you, it can be difficult to get them to hold still at the beach.
 Some families find that pulling over at a nearby rest area to use the bathrooms and apply sunscreen helps make the transition from car to the beach easier on everyone.

 The beach is a great place to relax and enjoy nature.
 With just a bit of preparation, you’ll have everything you need to make the most of your final beach excursion.

 Of course, remember to pack your Prenate® vitamins for your trip.
-The Prenate® family of vitamins offers nutritional support for women during pre-conception, pregnancy and breastfeeding.
+As a line of prescription prenatal vitamins, The Prenate® family of vitamins offers nutritional support for women during pre-conception, pregnancy and breastfeeding.